 Ecobee thermostats have a sensor that measures the relative humidity in your home and adjusts your thermostat accordingly.
-Ecobee’s sensors allow the thermostat to adapt to your home’s environment and energy use, but if the sensor isn’t working correctly, you’ll probably end up with other problems with your thermostat.
+The Ecobee humidity sensors allow the thermostat to adapt to your home’s environment and energy use, but if the sensor isn’t working correctly, you’ll probably end up with other problems with your thermostat.

 If you have an Ecobee thermostat and are having problems with the humidity sensor, try recalibrating the sensor and make sure the mode is set to “Home”.
 You can also try resetting the thermostat, and if all else fails, you can contact Ecobee customer support for further assistance.